lukasschwab/arxiv.py/README.md

 + `id_list`: list of arXiv record IDs (typically of the format `"0710.5765v1"`).

 + `max_results`: the maximum number of results returned by the query.
+Note: if this is unset amd `iterative=False`, the call to `query` can take a long time to resolve.

 + `start`: the offset of the first returned object from the arXiv query results.